 6. Track the impact of your grant - this is something we require

 Throughout the year, track the number of people that your project serves, including youth.
-If possible, track the social/economic impact of this grant within your community (including its impact on youth, elders, within communities of color, within the disability community, etc.).
+Track the social impact of this grant within your community (including its impact on youth, elders, within communities of color, within the disability community, etc.).
 Americans for the Arts has developed a helpful tool for tracking this data.
 WAB also has a list of evaluative tools.

 Track exactly where the funds were used (personnel, marketing, production costs, etc.).
 This information will be required for your final report.
-Doublecheck the list of ineligible expenses for this grant (check the guidelines).
+Doublecheck the list of ineligible expenses for this grant.

-Document people engaging with your artistic work (feel free to adapt the Sample Photo Release form).
+The final report will require 3 digital images of your project.
+If possible, document people engaging with the project (feel free to adapt the Sample Photo Release form).

-7. Submit your final report for this project by the date specified within your grant agreement - this is something we require
+7. Submit your final report for this project by the date specified in your grant agreement - this is something we require

 Grant Recipient Quick Links